prebid/prebid-server-java/extra/modules/fiftyone-devicedetection/README.md

 # Overview

-51Degrees module enriches an incoming OpenRTB request with the device data using [51Degrees Device Detection](https://51degrees.com/documentation/4.4/_device_detection__overview.html).
-51Degrees detects and sets the following fields of the device object: `make`, `model`, `os`, `osv`, `h`, `w`, `ppi`, `pixelratio` - interested bidders may use these fields as needed.
-In addition the module sets `device.ext.fiftyonedegrees_deviceId` to a permanent device ID which may be used with a 51Degrees data file to look up over 250 properties on the backend.
+51Degrees module enriches an incoming OpenRTB request [51Degrees Device Data](https://51degrees.com/documentation/_device_detection__overview.html).

+51Degrees module sets the following fields of the device object: `make`, `model`, `os`, `osv`, `h`, `w`, `ppi`, `pixelratio` - interested bidder adapters may use these fields as needed.
+In addition the module sets `device.ext.fiftyonedegrees_deviceId` to a permanent device ID which can be rapidly looked up in on premise data exposing over 250 properties including the device age, chip set, codec support, and price, operating system and app/browser versions, age, and embedded features.

 ## Setup

 The 51Degrees module operates using a data file.
 You can get started with a free Lite data file that can be downloaded here: [https://github.com/51Degrees/device-detection-data/blob/main/51Degrees-LiteV4.1.hash](https://github.com/51Degrees/device-detection-data/blob/main/51Degrees-LiteV4.1.hash).
-The Lite file is capable of detecting limited device information, so if you need in-depth device data, please contact 51Degrees to obtain a paid license: [https://51degrees.com/contact-us](https://51degrees.com/contact-us?ContactReason=Free%20Trial).
+The Lite file is capable of detecting limited device information, so if you need in-depth device data, please contact 51Degrees to obtain a license: [https://51degrees.com/contact-us](https://51degrees.com/contact-us?ContactReason=Free%20Trial).

 Put the data file in a file system location writable by the user that is running the Prebid Server module and specify that directory location in the configuration parameters.
 The location needs to be writable if you would like to enable [automatic data file updates](https://51degrees.com/documentation/_features__automatic_datafile_updates.html).